-Figure 85: Transient response
+Figure 110: Transient response

-The excitation is defined by static loading cases modulated by functions of time respectively frequency (see page 45).
+- The excitation is defined by static loading cases modulated by functions of time or frequency respectively (see page 56).
 The load definitions may consist of:

 - concentrated forces or moments,

 - distributed loads (loads applied to lines, surfaces or volumes),

 - inertia loads,

 - prescribed displacements.

 - The primary results are:

 - displacements,

 - velocities, and

 - accelerations.

-For the drawing of xy-plots, these data may be output as a function of time respectively frequency.
+For the drawing of XY plots, these data may be output as a function of time or frequency respectively.

 - Moreover, the following results may be derived:

-- reaction forces,
+- reaction forces.

 - stresses and stress resultants,

 - strain energy,

 - kinetic energy,

 - specific sound radiation power density.